guardian/gateway/docs/okta/login-page-interception.md

 When performing the OAuth Authorization Code flow with Okta, while navigating to the `/authorize` endpoint Okta will check if the user has an existing session.

-If they do, then the user will be redirected back to the app with the `authorization_code` parameter, and the SDK will then exchange this for the OAuth tokens.
+If they do, then the user will be redirected back to the client app with the `authorization_code` parameter, and the SDK will then exchange this for the OAuth tokens.

-If they don't then the user will be prompted to login/authenticate.
+If they don't then the user will be prompted to sign in/authenticate.
 However this is done by Okta showing their own hosted login page, which has a lack of customisation options, and it doesn't provide us full control over the user experience, or doesn't allow us to do specific things during the process.

 Examples of things we currently do that we can't do with the Okta hosted login page: